MarcoGos/ha-addons/addon-vantagepro2mqtt/DOCS.md

 # Notes
 - Depending on your configuration, the MQTT server config may need to include the port, typically `1883` or `8883` for SSL communications.
 For example, `mqtt://core-mosquitto:1883` for Home Assistant's Mosquitto add-on.
 - To find out which serial ports you have exposed go to **Supervisor → System → Host system → ⋮ → Hardware**

+# Known issues
+- Once in a whill the Vantage Pro doesn't acknowledge the right way so an error shows up in the log: "ERROR: Check ACK: BAD ('\n\r' != '')".
+At that moment the realtime data couldn't be read and the pyscript exists.
+Don't worry, the add-on will keep on running.